 Pamela Barnes Ewing was the wife of Bobby Ewing on the show.
 Her romance with Bobby was very "Romeo and Juliet" due to the fact that she was from the rival Barnes family.
 Principal ended up winning a Golden Globe for her portal of Pamela.
 Margaret Michaels later played the character after Principal left the series.

-Principal went on to appear in numerous TV shows, including Home Improvement, Family Guy, Providence and The Practice.
+Principal went on to appear in numerous TV shows, including Home Improvement, Family Guy, Providence, and The Practice.
 She also founded her own production company (Victoria Principal Productions) and a skincare company (Principal Secret), which has since been absorbed by Guthy Renker.
 She also established The Victoria Principal Foundation for Thoughtful Existence.

 5. Larry Hagman

 J.R.
-Ewing is a greedy oil tycoon and was easily the biggest character in the show, central to regular conflict and drama within his family and the Barnes family.
+Ewing is a greedy oil tycoon and was easily the biggest character from the Dallas cast, central to regular conflict and drama within his family and the Barnes family.
 Until he passed away in 2012, he was the character who had appeared in the most episodes.
 It almost seemed like 1980 was defined by the question, "Who shot J.R.?" after he was shot by someone unknown to the audience.
 Though he was initially meant to play a supporting role, he became one of the most popular TV characters of all time.

 Before he passed away, Hagman appeared in the film Nixon, Desperate Housewives and Nip/Tuck.
 He was also a spokesman for SolarWorld, a solar energy company based in Germany.